ccozad/python-playground/README.md

 # Overview
  A collection of random Python solutions.
 If anything helps you here please give this repo a star.

+ See commentary and other material on the [Think Create Repeat YouTube Channel](https://www.youtube.com/channel/UC1g9I6VprOjOn48jWC0mzmA)

 # General Setup
 It's recommended that you use a virtual environment to run each group of scripts.
 Each folder has its own requirements.txt file. the process for setting up your environment look like